cogitovirus/uhpldc-ms/README.md

 2. **Initialize and run the bootstrap script**

     ```sh
-    # Navigate to the bootstrap directory
+    # Navigate to the environment directory
-    cd terraform/live/dev/bootstrap
+    cd terraform/envs/dev/

     # initialize terragrunt
     terragrunt init